filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 > Contracts are not a replacement for good communication between or within teams.
 > In fact, contracts require collaboration and communication.

-A short summary of topics covered by the [Pact CI/CD setup guide](https://docs.pact.io/pact_nirvana):
+A summary of topics covered by the [Pact CI/CD setup guide](https://docs.pact.io/pact_nirvana):

 1. Learn about Pact, talk, and get team alignment to try it out
 2. Get a single test working manually.